mRally2/DriftAttack/README.md

    <p><strong>DISCLAIMER</strong></p>
    <hr>
    <ul>
-      <li>Pausing the game makes you lose all your points.
-Take that into account</li>
       <li>Your antivirus might detect it as a threat.
 It’s a false positive.
 The tool has been built using a custom compiled version of Cheat Engine 7.3</li>
       <li>I am not responsible for any damage caused to your system by this tool so use it at your own risk</li>
       <li>I do not own the rights of the art seen on the cover and thumbnail of this product.
 It’s a fan art for illustrating the purpose of the product itself.
 All rights reserved to Electronic Arts Inc.<br></li>